SMART App Launch

 Authorization via SMART App Launch

 Authorizes a user-facing client application (“App”) to connect to a FHIR Server.
-This pattern allows for “launch context” such as currently selected patient to be shared with the app, based on a user’s session inside an EHR or other health data software, or based on a user’s selection at launch time.
+This pattern allows for “launch context” such as a currently selected patient to be shared with the app, based on a user’s session inside an EHR or other health data software, or based on a user’s selection at launch time.
 Authorization allows for delegation of a user’s permissions to the app itself.

 Authorization via SMART Backend Services